A Blockchain App Architecture

 The block time is approximately seven seconds, and blocks may contain thousands of transactions.
 Transactions are finalized and cannot be overturned as soon as they appear in a block.

-For a deeper dive on consensus and Tendermint visit:
+For a deeper dive on consensus and CometBFT visit:

 - This podcast on consensus systems (opens new window) with Ethan Buchman

-- The Tendermint Core documentation on consensus (opens new window)
+- The CometBFT documentation on consensus (opens new window)

 There are at least two broad approaches to application-level concerns using blockchains: